FelixBole/inventory-system/README.md

 4. Enter the Git URL: `https://github.com/FelixBole/inventory-system.git`.
 5. Click `Add` to install the package into your project.

+> Beware: the system is moving quickly, much faster than the documentation is, it is possible that some elements of the documentation are outdated.

 ## Creating New Items

 To create new items for the inventory system: